cs1302uga/cs1302-tutorials/exceptions/exceptions2.md

 Since this line of code is known to throw an exception, we would usually want to handle the exception by placing the line in a try block.
 That may not always be ideal.
-Instead of handling the exception immediately, let's make it someone else's responsibility using the `throws` keyword in the signature of the method containing the line:
+Instead of handling the exception immediately, let's make it someone else's responsibility by using the `throws` keyword in the signature of the method containing the line:

 ```java